stephane-caron/palimpsest/README.md

 Note that by default [MPack](https://github.com/ludocode/mpack) will be built and installed from the [``third_party``](https://github.com/stephane-caron/palimpsest/tree/main/third_party) folder.
 Set `-DBUILD_MPACK=OFF` if you already have MPack 1.1 or later installed on your system.

-## Usage
+## Going further

 Further usage examples including serialization, deserialization, and adding custom types, are provided in the [documentation](https://stephane-caron.github.io/palimpsest/).

 ## See also

-If you are looking for a C++ dictionary library, you may also be interested in the following alternatives:

 * [JSON for Modern C++](https://github.com/nlohmann/json): most user-friendly library of this list, serializes to MessagePack and other binary formats, but not designed for speed.
+* [`mc_rtc::Configuration`](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/Configuration.h) - similar API to palimpsest, based on RapidJSON (see below).
+* [`mc_rtc::DataStore`](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/DataStore.h) - can hold more general value types, like lambda functions, but does not serialize.
+* [`mjlib::telemetry`](https://github.com/mjbots/mjlib/tree/master/mjlib/telemetry) - if your use case is more specifically telemetry in robotics or embedded systems.
 * [Protocol Buffers](https://developers.google.com/protocol-buffers/): good fit if you have a fixed schema (keys don't change at all) that you want to serialize to and from.
 * [RapidJSON](https://github.com/Tencent/rapidjson/): low memory footprint, can serialize to MessagePack using other [related projects](https://github.com/Tencent/rapidjson/wiki/Related-Projects), but has linear lookup complexity as it stores dictionaries [as lists of key-value pairs](https://github.com/Tencent/rapidjson/issues/102).
 * [simdjson](https://github.com/simdjson/simdjson/): uses SIMD instructions and microparallel algorithms to parse JSON (reportedly 4x faster than RapidJSON and 25x faster than JSON for Modern C++).

-The code of _palimpsest_ was also inspired by the following libraries:

-* [`mc_rtc::Configuration`](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/Configuration.h) - similar API to palimpsest, based on RapidJSON (see below).
-* [`mc_rtc::DataStore`](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/DataStore.h) - can hold more general value types, like lambda functions, but does not serialize.
-* [`mjlib::telemetry`](https://github.com/mjbots/mjlib/tree/master/mjlib/telemetry) - if your use case is more specifically telemetry in robotics or embedded systems.